 It’s possible to work out how the maximum speed affects journey times by using a bit of basic computer simulation to create a very boring car race.

-They race along a straight road that’s roughly representative of 1.2 miles of Chiswick High Road, a nice straight 30mph zone and typical of many bigger London roads.
+They race along a straight road that’s roughly representative of 1.2 miles of Chiswick High Road, typical of many bigger London roads.

 Google Maps tells me that a typical car journey time along this stretch is 6-16 mins in the afternoon, 5-14 mins in the morning, and 6-16 mins on a Saturday.